System Requirements

 Hard Drive Space

-The QuantumATK package itself requires about 7 GB of free space on disk.
-A configuration folder with examples is created in the user’s home directory, it is threrefore recommended to have at least 1 GB of free space available in the home directory.
-Temporary files are created while simulations are running, and also the final data files can require substantial amounts of disk space.
+The QuantumATK package itself requires about 10 GB of free space on disk.
+A configuration folder with examples is created in the user’s home directory, it is therefore recommended to have at least 1 GB of free space available in the corresponding disk.
+Temporary files are created while simulations are running, and the final data files can require substantial amounts of disk space as well.
+Take this into account when planning simulations.

 Graphics